AshAryan12104/Comsys_Hackathon/Readme.md

 4. Click **Evaluate Task A** or **Evaluate Task B**

-5. Wait for few sec to a min for processing...
+5. Wait for few sec to a min for processing...(At 1st try the localhost might restart or do some glitching, In that case repeat 4.
+Click **Evaluate Task A** or **Evaluate Task B** once again it will work )

 5. View metrics on screen !!!